microsoft/jacdac/spectool/README.md

 The code sections can be in triple backticks or with the 4 leading spaces.
 Examples in this document only use the leading spaces form.

+The bulk of the specification talks about packet formats.
+There are three main types of packets described: registers, commands, and events.

 ## Example

 First, let's go through a simple example, commenting on various functionality.